All of the NH Beaches & More!

 Proper bike & Equipment

 Lights, front and rear.
 Bring both front and rear lights with battery power to stay lit for a 2.5 hour ride.
-Correct, the ride is 1.5 hours, but if there’s a mechanical or if you accidentally set it too bright, then you want to still have enough light for the duration of the ride.
+Correct, the ride is 1.5-2 hours, but if there’s a mechanical or if you accidentally set it too bright, then you want to still have enough light for the duration of the ride.

 Concerning Rear Lights: A super bright and/or flashing rear light will blind the person riding behind you and it actually hurts that person’s eyes and can make it hard for that person to see.
 Please look into your rear light.
-If it burns your eyes, get a “group ride friendly” light such as the Super Flash ($25) - it has a steady mode and isn’t too bright.
+If it burns your eyes, get a “group ride friendly” light that is not so bright and has a steady mode (non-blinking).

 Clipless pedals and shoes.
 These are important elements of bike control.
 If you are an experienced cyclist who has used platform pedals and sticky shoes extensively, this is acceptable.
 Note that mountain-style pedals/cleats are significantly better than road-style.
 We strongly discourage road pedals/cleats on a mixed terrain ride.
 You can possibly get away with road pedals/cleats on a gravel (dirt road) ride, but not a mixed terrain ride.